gem5/gem5-resources/src/ubuntu-generic-diskimages/make-kernel-and-gem5-bridge-driver.md

   }
   ```

-- Update the post-install script to move the modules into the correct location and regenerate the initramfs:
+- Update the post-install script to move the modules into the correct location and regenerate the initramfs.
+Make sure the modules are moved before using `gem5-bridge` or compiling benchmarks with `gem5-bridge`:

   ```bash
   mv /home/gem5/6.8.12 /lib/modules/6.8.12